 Cardosa, C. I. d.
 M. P., 2007.
 An analysis of the perceived effects of European Economic Monetary Union upon the hotel industry in the north of Portugal.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: